 Sous vide makes it easy to prepare a batch of meals in advance.
 But it’s better than just being able to cook in advance.

-Left in the cooking bag, sous vide meals can last for days in the fridge and even longer in the freezer.
+Left in the bag, sous vide meals can last for days in the fridge and even longer in the freezer.
 When you want to eat, simply pop the plastic bags into your sous vide machine and warm the food contents to a precise temperature.

 There isn’t a simpler way to cut down on the amount of junk food we eat.